 Victoria's emergency management sector is made up of more than 60 organisations working in partnership with communities, business and individuals across Victoria.
 It is driven by the philosophy of 'working as one'.

 Emergency Management Victoria is a statutory entity led by the Emergency Management Commissioner and the Chief Executive.

 Andrew Crisp APM is Victoria’s Emergency Management Commissioner.
-Andrew's role has overall responsibility for coordination before, during and after major emergencies, including management of consequences of an emergency.
+The Emergency Management Commissioner has responsibility for coordination before, during and after major emergencies, including the management of consequences of an emergency.